PyconUK/ironcage18/README.md

 We would be happy to offer assistance to newer coders (and particularly to members of the UK Python community).

-See CONTRIBUTORS.txt for a list of contributors.
+See CONTRIBUTORS.md for a list of contributors.

 ## Deployment